navazjm/config/README.md

 ![LeftWM]()

 - [LeftWM](./leftwm) is a tiling window manager written in Rust.
 I decided to use LeftWM after trying AwesomeWM for a week.
 In my opinion, LeftWM is simple to configure, using a toml file to configure all your keybindings.
 Also, it has a [community themes page](https://github.com/leftwm/leftwm-community-themes) and [LeftWM-Theme tool](https://github.com/leftwm/leftwm-theme) to easy install a theme that you like without having to configure one yourself.
-- I am using a modified community theme called [Epitaph](https://github.com/VentGrey/Epitaph).
-It was inspired by Doom-one, which is pretty similar to OneDark.
-I am modified it to use a darker background color to match my Neovim and Alacritty configuration.
-I also removed the random wallpaper generator, and used a wallpaper from a favorite game of mine, Hollow Knight.
-The wallpaper colors also match my custom keyboard key caps colors.
+- I am using a modified community theme called [Garden](https://github.com/taylor85345/leftwm-theme-garden).
+Instead of using the recommended GTK/Kvantum theme, I am using [Layan-solid](https://store.kde.org/p/1325246).
+Also, I turned off all transparency for all windows, besides my terminal.
+For icons, I am using [Tela](https://store.kde.org/p/1279924).
+For the Garden theme, I am using [SauceCodePro Nerd Font](https://www.nerdfonts.com/font-downloads)

 ### Neovim